 Posted by Willy Franzen on April 19, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 My first bike was red and had a banana seat.
 My second bike was a black and grey Huffy that was far cooler in the eyes of a 7 year old boy.
 After that I won a green “mud slinger” in a raffle.
 It was even cooler, but it still wasn’t a real bike because it only had one speed.
 I got my first real bike in 5th grade.
 It was a green Trek Antelope 800 with 18 speeds.
 I loved it and rode it all the time for the first few years I owned it.
 I eventually stopped riding and haven’t owned a bike since, but I still have a strong positive association with Trek.
 The company is based in Waterloo, WI and has been pursuing a mission to “build the best bikes in the world” since they were founded in 1976.